 - 5.1.
 The Committee will meet at least two times a year.
 The Committee may meet at other times during the year as agreed between the members of the Committee or as otherwise requested. - 5.2.
-Only members of the Committee have the right to attend Committee meetings but other directors and persons (such as the head of human resources) and external advisers may be invited to attend all or part of any meeting as and when appropriate. - 5.3.
-No person (including directors, the chair of the board or senior executives of the Company) shall participate at a meeting of the Committee (or during a relevant part) at which any part of their remuneration is being directly discussed or participate in any recommendation or decision specifically concerning their remuneration. - 5.4.
+Only members of the Committee have the right to attend Committee meetings but other directors and persons and external advisers may be invited to attend all or part of any meeting as and when appropriate. - 5.3.
+No person (including directors, the Executive Chairman or senior executives of the Company) shall participate at a meeting of the Committee (or during a relevant part) at which any part of their remuneration is being directly discussed or participate in any recommendation or decision specifically concerning their remuneration. - 5.4.
 The secretary of the Committee shall ascertain, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly.